Language selection

 Text version

-This map shows the location, status and stage of Canadian lithium projects and mines.
+This map shows the location and status of Canadian lithium projects and mines at the advanced or production stage.

 Quebec

-• The North American Lithium project is active at the pre-production stage.
+• The North American Lithium project is active at the initial production stage and expected to reach commercial production in Q3 2023.

 • The Whabouchi project is active at the pre-production stage.